 Rhymney Brewery is in Blaenavon, a UNESCO World Heritage Site which houses the Blaenavon Iron Works and the Big Pit National Coal Museum.
 The brewery has its own visitor centre where you can have a beer or even see live comedy, whilst at Kingstone Brewery in Tintern you can take a tour, join in a tasting, or even become a brewer for a day.

 Over in Newport, the first Welsh brewery to claim the coveted title of Champion Beer of Britain, Tiny Rebel, has been brewing up its imaginative beers since 2012.
 You can taste brews such as their Jam Doughnut Pale, Marshmallow Porter, or their award-winning Cwtch red ale at the brewery, and at Tiny Rebel bars in Newport and Cardiff.

 Beer festivals in Wales

 The Mid Wales Beer Festival is held each November in the small town of Llanwrtyd Wells.
-There are more than 100 ales on offer during the 10-day festival, and the Real Ale Ramble (for walkers) and Real Ale Wobble (for mountain bikers) both take place during festival week, and involve trails of differing lengths, with checkpoints featuring food and, of course, real ale.
+There are more than 100 ales on offer during the 10-day festival.
+The Real Ale Wobble (for mountain bikers) takes place during festival week with trails of differing lengths, with checkpoints featuring food and, of course, real ale.

 A ‘festival within a festival’, the Welsh Beer & Cider Festival forms part of the Green Man Festival which takes place every August near the small town of Crickhowell in the Brecon Beacons.
 As well as more than 100 Welsh beers, visitors can enjoy music and arts at this very popular event.